A $p$-adic arithmetic inner product formula: Introduction

 where on the right-hand side we view $\chi$ as a $\ol\dQ_p$-valued character of $\Gal(\ol{E}/F)$ via the global class field theory.
-In particular, the theorem below provides evidence toward the \emph{$p$-adic} Beilinson--Bloch--Kato conjecture for (genuinely) higher-dimensional motives.
+The following corollary provides evidence toward the $p$-adic Beilinson--Bloch--Kato conjecture for (genuinely) higher-dimensional motives, whose deduction is provided after Remark \ref{re:aipf}.